Championship top scorers: Who will win the 2019/20 Golden Boot? - TheNewsTrace

 - Steven Fletcher (Sheffield Wednesday) 13 objectives, 2 assists

-(*Jarrod Bowen whole previous to switch to West Ham in January 2020)
+(*Jarrod Bowen complete previous to switch to West Ham in January 2020)

 Add Comment